What is a bone bruise?

 or months.
 If your symptoms don’t go away, your healthcare provider may give you an

-What are the complications of a bone bruise?
+What are possible complications of a bone bruise?

 Most bone bruises heal without any problems.
 If your bone bruise is very large, your